The Life and Times of

 The extraordinary true story of Bernard Alec “Barney” Ebsworth (1934–2018): the boy whose father grew up at Buckingham Palace but whose family lived on one and a half paychecks in St. Louis.
 The soldier who taught himself art at the Louvre.
 The entrepreneur who built INTRAV, Royal Cruise Line, and Clipper Cruise Line.
 The collector who assembled $323 million worth of American masterpieces.
 The man who lived next door to Bill Gates, had Georgia O’Keeffe as a wedding witness, counted presidents among his friends, and never owned a cell phone.

-Written by Paul Terry Walhus, Barney’s cousin through the Gapen sisters — the two Midwestern women whose marriages to two very different men produced two very different American stories.
+Written by Terry, Barney’s cousin through the Frauenthal family — the St. Louis line whose two branches produced two very different American stories.

 • • •